A Different Kind of Truth: Release and packaging

 Van Halen amicably split from long-time label Warner Bros.
 Records in 2001, although they would later sign a one-record deal with the label shortly afterwards for the 2004 release The Best of Both Worlds.
 The band briefly entered into negotiations with Columbia Records, but these stalled after Roth indicated he would not sign with the label.
 In November 2011, the band signed with Interscope Records, after its chairman Jimmy Iovine became personally involved in negotiations.

 "Tattoo" was released as the album's lead single on January 10, 2012.
 One day after its release on iTunes, it was the No. 1 selling rock song in the United States, Canada, Finland and the Netherlands, while also charting in Sweden, Belgium, Germany and the UK.
 By January 23, the song peaked at No. 1 on Billboards Hard Rock Singles chart, becoming the No. 1 most played song at classic rock radio, as well as the most added song at mainstream and active rock radio.
 Two days later, excerpts of both "Tattoo" and "Stay Frosty" were featured on CSI: Crime Scene Investigation.

-The record was released on February 7, 2012, in both standard and deluxe edition versions, with the latter containing a bonus DVD titled The Downtown Sessions.
+The album was released on February 7, 2012, in both standard and deluxe edition versions, with the latter containing a bonus DVD titled The Downtown Sessions.
 This DVD included acoustic versions of "Panama", "You and Your Blues", and "Beautiful Girls".
 A performance of "You Really Got Me" from this acoustic session was posted online to promote the album.
 A double gatefold vinyl edition of the album was sold exclusively through Live Nation Entertainment.
 On February 28, "She's the Woman" was serviced to radio as the second single.
 Its music video was released online on April 13, and on May 4 a promotional vinyl 7-inch single was serviced to 83 independent record stores to be given with purchases of A Different Kind of Truth.
 The band members opted to avoid excessive promotional press, an attitude that Roth described as "a sterling statement" on them not following "so many people on television telling you why you should buy something".